BCASMART/foundation-ts/README.md

 - color management class TSColor (foundation-ts/color)
 - a singleton unique errors class (foundation/errors) to facilitate errors management
-- TSRequest which is meant to be subclassed in order to write API client classes (foundation/request) — TSTester which is a simple class to enforce unary and functional tests
+- TSRequest which is meant to be subclassed in order to write API client classes (foundation/request)
+- TSServer which is a simple web server for API/static resources — TSTester which is a simple class to enforce unary and functional tests

-Foundation-ts comes whith unary tests written using jest.
+Foundation-ts comes whith unary tests written using its own TSTester class.

 This is open source stuff, so just enjoy